-Clear guidelines and prioritization tools – potentially for integration with existing hospital systems – will enable clinicians to more effectively identify patients most in need and likely to benefit from treatment, and support clinicians when decisions with difficult ethical implications have to be made.
+Clear guidelines and prioritization tools – potentially for integration with existing hospital systems – enable clinicians to more effectively identify patients most in need and likely to benefit from treatment, and support clinicians when decisions with difficult ethical implications have to be made.

-Because of the urgency of the Covid-19 crisis, our processes for creating patient prioritization tools (in use since 2004) have been gently pared down, and are fully online (e.g. supported by Zoom meetings), so that the resulting tool can be created quickly and efficiently.
+Because of the urgency of the Covid-19 crisis, 1000minds processes for creating patient prioritization tools (in use since 2004) have been gently pared down, and are fully online (e.g. supported by Zoom meetings), so that the resulting tool can be created quickly and efficiently.

-Examples and help available
+1000minds examples and help available